Trade Stock Indices

 = 20:1

-In these Three cases you can see that even though the set is 100:1
+In these Three cases you can see that though the set is 100:1

-This question might seem straight forward but it is not, because when you trade you use borrowed money known A.K.A.
-Trading Leverage.
-When you borrow capital from anyone or a bank you must maintain security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with Indices Trading.
+This question may seem straight forward but it is not, because when you trade you use borrowed equity referred to as Trading Leverage.
+When you borrow capital from anyone or a bank you must maintain security or collateral to acquire a loan, even if the security is depending on monthly deductions from your own wages, same thing with Indices Trading.

 This is calculated in realtime as you trade.
-To keep your borrowed money you must sustain what is known-asreferred-to-as the required trading capital (your deposit).
+To keep your borrowed money you must sustain what is known as the required capital (your deposit).

-But this is if your broker has set 0 % Indices Margin Requirement before stopping out your stock trades automatically.
+But this is if your online broker has set 0% Indices Margin Requirements before closing out your stock trades automatically.

-For 20 % prerequisite before closing out your stock indices transactions automatically, then your trades will be closed once your account balance gets to $200
+For 20 % prerequisite before closing out your transactions automatically, then your trades will be closed once your account balance gets to $200

-For 50 % requisite of this level before stopping out your stock indices positions automatically, then your trades will be closed out once your trade account balance gets to $500
+For 50% requisite of this level before closing out your positions automatically, then your trades will be closed out once your trade account balance gets to $500

-If they set 100% requisite of this level before stopping out your open positions automatically, then your trade transaction will be closed out once your account balance gets to $1,000: Explanation the trade position will close-out as soon as you open it because even if you pay 1 pips spread your account balance will get to $990 & the needed percentage is 100% i.e. 1,000 dollars, therefore your trade orders will immediately get stopped out.
+If they set 100% requisite of this level before stopping out your open positions automatically, then your trade transaction will be closed out once your account balance gets to $1,000: Explanation the trade position will close-out as soon as you open it because even if you pay 1 pips spread your account balance will get to $990 & the needed percentage is 100% i.e. $1,000, hence your trade orders will immediately get stopped out.

-Most brokers don't set 100 % requirement, but there are those who set 100% are not suitable for you at all, choose those set 50 % or 20 percent margin requirements, in fact, those brokers that set at 20% are some of the best because the likelyhood they close out-out your trade position is reduced as displayed in example above.
+Most online brokers do not set 100% requirement, but there are those who set 100% are not suitable for you at all, choose those set 50 % or 20 percent margin requirements, in fact, those brokers that set at 20 % are some of the best because the likelihood they close out your trade position is reduced as displayed in example above.

-To know about this level which is calculated by your trading software automatically - MetaTrader 4 Indices Software will display this as "Indices Margin Requirement", This will be displayed as a percent higher the percent the less likely your transactions are to get stopped out.
+To know about this level which is calculated by your software automatically - MetaTrader 4 Indices Software will display this as "Indices Margin Requirements", This will be displayed as a percent higher the percent the less likely your transactions are to get stopped out.

 For Example if